TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-02-Coding-Period-Week-3.md

 - [Clustering](https://www.tensorflow.org/model_optimization/guide#clustering)
 - [Collaborative optimization](https://www.tensorflow.org/model_optimization/guide#collaborative_optimizaiton)

 For this week, I have put additional days to expedite the progress in the project.
+The GPU server was pre-occupied, so TensorRT usage issues will be address in coming weeks.

 ### Installation of TensorFlow Model Optimization
 The instructions are provided [5] as: